Money & Subsidies

 Ages 13 to 16: Secondary School ($50,000 - $100,000)

-Tuition intensifies: Many families increase tuition spending for O-Level preparation.
-Monthly tuition spend: $500 - $1,500.
+Tuition intensifies: Many families ramp up spending for O-Level prep.
+Monthly tuition: $500-$1,500.

-Food and pocket money: $400 - $700/month (teenagers eat a lot)
+Food and pocket money: $400 - $700/month (teenagers eat like they're training for an Olympic sport)

-Clothing and personal items: $100 - $300/month (brand consciousness kicks in)
+Clothing and personal items: $100 - $300/month (brand consciousness is real at this age)

 School trips and activities: $500 - $2,000/year

-Ages 17 to 18: Junior College or Poly ($30,000 - $50,000)
+Ages 17 to 18: JC or Poly ($30,000 - $50,000)

 JC or Polytechnic fees: Minimal for citizens ($250-$600/year for poly)

-Tuition for A-Levels: $600 - $2,000/month (JC tuition rates are significantly higher)
+Tuition for A-Levels: $600 - $2,000/month (JC tuition rates are eye-watering)

 Transport: $80 - $120/month (concession pass)

-Social activities: $200 - $400/month (outings, movies, food with friends)
+Social activities: $200 - $400/month (outings, movies, food with friends — at this point they basically have a social life more active than yours)

-The Hidden Costs Nobody Talks About
+The Costs Nobody Talks About

-Insurance: Hospitalisation plan ($200-$400/year), personal accident ($100-$200/year), and potentially an education endowment plan ($200-$500/month)
+Insurance: Hospitalisation plan ($200-$400/year), personal accident ($100-$200/year), and potentially an education endowment plan ($200-$500/month).
+You can compare insurance plans on SingSaver for the best rates.

 Medical expenses beyond coverage: Dental, optical, specialist visits.
 Budget $500-$1,500/year.

-Birthday parties: $300-$800 per party (party venue, goody bags, cake).
-Multiply by the number of parties your child gets invited to (return gifts cost $15-$30 each).
+Birthday parties: $300-$800 per party (venue, goody bags, cake).
+Plus all the parties your kid gets invited to — return gifts cost $15-$30 each, and the invitations never stop.

-Government Support: What You Get Back
+Government Support: Here's What You Get Back

 Baby Bonus Cash Gift: $11,000 for the 1st and 2nd child, $13,000 for 3rd and subsequent

-Child Development Account (CDA): Government matches your savings dollar-for-dollar, up to $6,000 (1st and 2nd child) or $12,000 (3rd and subsequent)
+Child Development Account (CDA): Government matches your savings dollar-for-dollar — up to $6,000 (1st and 2nd child) or $12,000 (3rd and subsequent)

 Working Mother's Child Relief (WMCR): Tax relief of 15% of earned income for 1st child, 20% for 2nd, 25% for 3rd and beyond